Have you planned your study? No? Go back to Plan your study

 3. Select your topics

-- Use the plus and minus icons to view option and elective groups.
+- Use the plus and minus icons to view or hide option and elective groups.
 Click 'Choose' to search for a topic in these groups.

 - Use the 'More Details' link to find specific information regarding the topic, option/elective group, or course.
 An 'Unavailable?' link will give a reason as to why the topic, group or course is unavailable for enrolment.